-The old long-distance road route between Manchester, Oxford and Southampton largely became the A34 when road classifications were introduced, and is the subject of the Milestone Society's A34 Project.
+The old long-distance road route between Southampton, Oxford and Manchester largely became the A34 when road classifications were introduced, and is the subject of the Milestone Society's A34 Project.
 My itinerary maps cover the southern part, through the counties of Hampshire, Berkshire and Oxfordshire, aiming to highlight periods of major change in its history.
 Each map has an accompanying commentary.

 Before the coming of the turnpikes, mainly in the 18th century, upkeep of the roads was the responsibility of the parish they passed through, and consequently they were often poorly surfaced and much complained-of.
 The turnpikes were a great improvement, though it was then the tolls that were unpopular.